May 17, 2016

-Class members meet monthly from September to May and are introduced to various leadership activities and field trip opportunities.
-The 2014-15 class has visited the Leavenworth County Courthouse, Leavenworth County Justice Center, Lansing Correctional Facility, the Tonganoxie and Basehor-Linwood school districts, Lawrence Journal-World, Wow!
-Channel 6, Robert J. Dole Institute of Politics, the Kansas Statehouse and the Brown V. Board of Education National Historic Site.
-When not visiting local landmarks, the class participated in various leadership-building activities and heard from speakers at Community National Bank's conference room in Basehor.
+The class met monthly and did a personality test, visited the Leavenworth County Courthouse, Leavenworth County Justice Center, Lansing Correctional Facility, Tonganoxie and Basehor-Linwood school districts, the Lawrence Journal-World, Wow!
+Channel 6, the Robert J. Dole Institute of Politics at KU, Kansas Statehouse and the Brown v.
+Board of Education National Historic Site in Topeka.